 Medicare Supplement Insurance, also known as Medigap or MedSup, fills in the gaps in Medicare policies.
 Private insurers sell MedSup, and you must have Original Medicare (Medicare parts A and B) to get it.
 It primarily covers the cost of deductibles, co-payments, and co-insurance.
 Some MedSup policies cover medical care when you are traveling outside of the United States.

-If you have Medicare, but would like more protection than what Original Medicare provides or if you travel abroad a great deal, MedSup is probably for you.
+If you have Medicare, but would like more protection than what Original Medicare provides, MedSup is probably for you.

-To learn how to get the best rates on the right MedSup policy for you, just click on a MedSup article on the right hand side of this page.
+To get the best rates on the right MedSup policy, just click on a MedSup article on the right.

 There's no question health insurance is expensive.
-It's often worth whatever it costs, though, as your bills are sure to be even more eye-opening if you-or your spouse or children-become ill or are seriously injured and you're not insured.
+It's often worth whatever it costs.
+Your medical bills will be huge if you or a family member get sick or are injured without insurance.

 And if you already have some amount of health insurance?
-You're not in the clear, either, as having too little or the wrong kind of coverage can be almost as financially devastating for you and your family as not being insured at all.
+You're not in the clear, either.
+Having too little or the wrong kind of coverage can be almost as financially devastating as having no insurance.

 As such, it's never a bad time to educate--or re-educate, as the case may be--yourself about health insurance.

-For starters, here's a little refresher of the most common of the major medical plans-each of which cover a wide array of healthcare needs and include drugs, doctor visits, and hospital care--that are offered today:
+Here's a little refresher of the most common of the major medical plans.
+Each of which cover a wide array of healthcare needs and include drugs, doctor visits, and hospital care:

-QuoteWizard can help with you with this daunting task-and potentially help you save hundreds of dollars a year at the same time--by making it easy for you to compare rates on health insurance plans from multiple companies.
+QuoteWizard helps with this by making it easy for you to compare rates on health insurance plans from multiple companies.
+And you could save hundreds of dollars a year at the same time.